miniquinox/Time-lapse_Automation_Backend/README.md

 ### Steps

-1. Open the following link and copy its content (CTRL+A to select all, then CTRL+C to copy).
+1. Open the following link and copy all of its content (CTRL+A to select all, then CTRL+C to copy).
       https://raw.githubusercontent.com/miniquinox/Time-lapse_Automation/main/Shutter%20Structure.gcode
 3. Open Notepad and paste with CTRL+V. Then save the file as "Structure.gcode".
 4. Put this file in your MicroSD card.